rozza/mongo-java-driver/docs/reference/content/driver/tutorials/change-streams.md

 MongoDB 3.6 introduces a new [`$changeStream`](https://docs.mongodb.com/manual/operator/aggregation/changeStream) aggregation pipeline operator.

 Change streams provide a way to watch changes to documents in a collection.
-To improve the usability of this new operator, the
-`MongoCollection` API includes a new `watch` method.
-The `ChangeStreamIterable` sets up the change stream and automatically attempts to resume if it encountering potentially recoverable errors.
+To improve the usability of this new stage, the `MongoCollection` API includes a new `watch` method.
+The `ChangeStreamIterable` sets up the change stream and automatically attempts to resume if it encounters a potentially recoverable error.

 ## Prerequisites